 - Moving into a new camera or camera system including purchase advice and basic instruction.

-- Planning for travel from family vacations to African photo safaris including camera and lens selection, data backup strategy while on the road, shooting tips while away and help with importing and selecting photos on return.
+- Planning for travel from family vacations to African photo safaris including camera and lens selection, data backup strategy while on the road and shooting tips.

 - Preparing for a photo exhibit including selection, editing and presentation.